Winifred Cavendish-Bentinck, Duchess of Portland

 Winifred Anna Cavendish-Bentinck, Duchess of Portland (née Dallas-Yorke; 7 September 1863 – 30 July 1954) was a British humanitarian and animal welfare activist.

 Background

-Born at Murthly Castle, Perthshire, she was the only daughter of Thomas Yorke Dallas-Yorke, DL, JP (1826 – 25 November 1924), of Walmsgate, Lincolnshire, and Frances (née Graham).
+Born at Murthly Castle, Perthshire, she was the only daughter of Thomas Yorke Dallas-Yorke, (1826 – 25 November 1924), of Walmsgate, Lincolnshire, and Frances (née Graham).

 She served as a canopy bearer to Queen Alexandra at the 1902 coronation of King Edward VII, and was Mistress of the Robes from 1913 until Alexandra's death in 1925.

 The Duchess was a Justice of the Peace for Nottinghamshire when based at the family seat Welbeck Abbey.

 Marriage and issue

 Winifred married William John Arthur James Cavendish-Bentinck on 11 June 1889.
 They had three children: